 We can say with reasonable certainty that the chancel was rebuilt in 1456.
 The font too is 15th century and beyond it now on the floor are the arms of George IV in a large frame.
 There was substantial restoration in 1891.

-As in all the Churches cared for by the Norfolk Churches Trust, occasional services are held and the key-holders are indicated on the notice board outside the church.
+As with all the Churches cared for by the Norfolk Churches Trust, occasional services are held at St Peter’s.

 Find out more about this church on the Norfolk Heritage Explorer.